-If you have to travel for business, make sleep your priority when you’re traveling for business – your health will thank you!
+If you have to travel for business, make sleep your priority – your health will thank you!

-The first hours of sleep we lose on a work trip happen before you even leave home.
+The first hours of sleep you’ll lose on a work trip happen before you even leave home.
 The night before a trip you’re likely finishing up presentations, making sure the kids have rides to their activities, throwing in that last load of laundry and confirming travel details.
 To ensure you aren’t behind before you even start, keep these tips in mind to help you get ahead of the game.

-- Be sleep ready – Put together a sleep kit so you’re prepared to sleep when the opportunity arises.
+- Be sleep ready when you arrive.
+Put together a sleep kit so you’re prepared to sleep when the opportunity arises.
 Earplugs, eye covers, sound machine, soothing music playlist, maybe a candle.
 Bringing a few luxury items from home can help you feel more relaxed in an unfamiliar room.

-- Exercise – Give yourself a little bit of an edge and try to get a workout in the day before your trip.
+- Give yourself an edge and try to get a workoutin the day before your trip.
 A great way to get your head in the game for an upcoming meeting or presentation.

-- Dress for success – Wearing something comfortable, loose-fitting and layered can make you much more relaxed on the plane while traveling.
-You may change the temperature during travel and if you’re trying to sneak in a nap on the plane you don’t want to be too hot or too cold.
+- Dress for success.
+Wearing something comfortable, loose-fitting and layered can make you much more relaxed on the plane while traveling.
+And remember to layer your clothes for temperature fluctuations on the plane.
+If you’re trying to sneak in a nap, being too hot or too cold will kill that plan.

 Up, up & away – sleeping in flight